Double Dragon (restaurant)

 Restaurant and bar in Portland, Oregon, U.S.

-Double Dragon is a restaurant and bar in Portland, Oregon, United States.
+Double Dragon is a restaurant and bar in Portland, Oregon's Hosford-Abernethy neighborhood, in the United States.
 Chef and owner Rob Walls opened the bánh mì sandwich shop in 2011, which was later expanded to include more food and drink options.

 Description

 Double Dragon is a restaurant and bar on Division Street in southeast Portland's Hosford-Abernethy neighborhood.
 Initially, the sandwich shop's menu included "Portland-influenced" bánh mì and soups, including carrot veloute.
 Sandwich options included pork belly with jalapeño, pineapple, and brown sugar, and roast duck with orange, ginger, pepper, and cloves.
 Bacon was an add-on option for any sandwich.
-The menu was later expanded to include Kimchi moules-frites, Mexican-style grilled corn, Miso Disco Fries, char siu pork buns, duck wings with a tamarind glaze, and roasted mushroom congee, as well as cocktails.
-Among the new drinks with "unusual flavor combinations" was a tincture made from seaweed, honey infused with lapsang souchong tea, and pho syrup.
+The menu was later expanded to include moules-frites with kimchi, Mexican-style grilled corn, Miso Disco Fries, char siu pork buns, duck wings with a tamarind glaze, and roasted mushroom congee, as well as cocktails.
+Among the new drinks with "unusual flavor combinations" was a tincture made from seaweed, honey infused with lapsang souchong and pho syrup.

 Upon opening, Double Dragon's seating capacity was approximately 30 people, and lunch and dinner were served daily from 11:30am to 9pm.
 In 2013, Double Dragon's owner called the described the menu as "Orient by Occident".